 Trained agents speaking directly to customers cause a chain reaction throughout the entire business.
 Live chat agent job has many responsibilities, but customer feedback collection should be one of the top priorities.
-Customer feedback, frequency of repeated issues with products and services, and other data from these agents are extremely valuable.
+Customer feedback, frequency of repeated issues, and other customer data from these agents are extremely valuable.
 Companies can use this feedback to understand any faults and imperfections within and improve the business.
 That, in turn, will cause a boost in future sales.

 Satisfied clients can also be a source of customer-led advocacy for a brand.
 This is particularly true in the modern world of viral videos and social media influencers.
-Good word of mouth spreads quickly and so do negative reviews, so providing excellent customer service is crucial.
+Good customer service can boost social selling.
+Good word of mouth spreads quickly.
+And so do negative reviews, so providing excellent customer service is crucial.

 Having trained agents provide high-quality service will help grow your business.

 Access to Top Notch Tech: Doorway to Innovation

 Having great agents on your side is one thing.
 Being able to provide quality technology to run successful customer service operations is another.
 To whichever company you outsource your customer support, there is a good chance the agency will have high-quality technology in place.
 At least, it should if it is reputable and competitive in its market.